w-bonelli/w-bonelli.github.io/_posts/2019-12-7-out-of-context.md

 > "...vast numbers of people... [have] a low income, long commute and little career progression.
 Climate change will compound their difficulties, with increasing food prices and anxieties about the future.
 In such a context, it is unclear whether solidarity... will be a widespread response."

 So claims Bendell.
 Morton posits in "agrilogistics" a far older demon.
 Denial, one often hears.
-I think both Morton and Butler would approve of it put this way: "being ecological", for most contemporary human beings, is not an easy thing to be.
+I think both Morton and Butler would approve of it put this way: "being ecological", for contemporary human beings, is not an easy thing to be.

 ---

-We swim in a wrinkly, porous windshield.
-The air(row) we call time presses through us always in the same direction: forward.
-From behind.
-Something up ahead sucks.
+Resisting inertia is hard.
+It's not so difficult to imagine alternatives.
+What's hard is to pull out of one groove and into another.
+It's like climbing out of a hole.
+To disengage from a gravity well and skip out into the space between them, we execute controlled thrusts.
+Getting the trajectory right isn't easy, nor is coordinating all the little nozzles to point in the same direction.

+We're like fish.
+Ponds dot the landscape.
+We're turning ours a little rancid.
+Some of us are trying to flop to another one &mdash; sort of *heave*, with the tail &mdash; but we're disadvantageously equipped for that sort of locomotion.
+Others look to be constructing filters.
+Some, in the milder areas, have gone strangely still: conserving energy, maybe.
+Buying time.
+Countless elsewhere struggle for life even now.

+You know how it goes with fish.
+Give them long enough and they grow lungs and legs.
+How long do we have?

+---

 As Morton points out, wicked problems tend to be things we're on the insides of: global heating, for example, or the bacteriological arms race.
 What's the medium?
 We are.
 We and an unthinkable mass of stuff and life.
 In this warming web of whatever it is we are not alone.

-To anthropomorphize, most of the things and beings in the universe appear to care not a wit about the human condition.
-We, on the other hand, probably ought hereforward to care deeply for non-humans and humans alike if either are to thrive.

 We live in a dewdrop on a blade of grass.
+The air(row) we call time presses through us always in the same direction: forward.
+From behind.
+Something up ahead must suck.
 An errant lump of rock and metal traveling 40 times the speed of sound could threaten it all tomorrow.
 So we peer into space with powerful telescopes and craft elaborate schemes to shatter the thing or push it out of the way.
 That's an easy problem, and a fun one (ever play *Asteroids*?).
 It's not so fun to squint forward in time and entertain the idea that one's kind is pushing one's planet to the brink of unlivability.

----

-Resisting inertia is hard.
-It's not so difficult to imagine alternatives.
-What's hard is to pull out of one groove and into another.
-It's like climbing out of a hole.
-To disengage from a gravity well and skip out into the space between them, we execute controlled thrusts.
-Getting the trajectory right isn't easy, nor is coordinating all the little nozzles to point in the same direction.

-We're like fish.
-Ponds dot the landscape.
-Maybe the one we're stuck in is stagnant and a little rancid.
-We can try to flop into another one &mdash; sort of *heave*, with the tail &mdash; but we're disadvantageously equipped for this sort of locomotion.

-You know how the story goes, though.
-Fish grow legs.
+To anthropomorphize: most of the things and beings in the universe appear to care not a wit about the human condition.
+We, on the other hand, probably ought hereforward to care for non-humans and humans alike if either are to thrive.

+How best to do so is another question altogether.
+I have no pet "solution" to push, but I do think it's worth thinking (and talking) about.